WeegeeNumbuh1/FlightGazer/README.md

 <!-- end title section -->

 ## About
-This is a personal/hobbyist project that was heavily inspired by [Colin Waddell's project](https://github.com/ColinWaddell/its-a-plane-python), but supplements flight information of nearby aircraft with **real-time ADS-B** ([Automatic Dependendent Surveillance - Broadcast](https://aviation.stackexchange.com/questions/205/what-is-ads-b-and-who-needs-it/213#213)) and UAT (Universial Access Transceiver) data from [dump1090](https://github.com/flightaware/dump1090) and dump978.<br>
+This is a personal/hobbyist project that was heavily inspired by [Colin Waddell's project](https://github.com/ColinWaddell/its-a-plane-python), but entirely driven by **real-time ADS-B** ([Automatic Dependendent Surveillance - Broadcast](https://aviation.stackexchange.com/questions/205/what-is-ads-b-and-who-needs-it/213#213)) and UAT (Universial Access Transceiver) data emitted by aircraft.<br>
 Uses the [tar1090 database](https://github.com/wiedehopf/tar1090-db) for aircraft type and owner along with an internal database for airline lookup by callsign.<br>
 Uses the FlightAware API to get an aircraft's departure and destination airports.